dfinity/wg-identity-authentication/topics/icrc_X_multiple_canister_call.md

 ## Processing

-When a signer receives a call, it must process `icrc49_call_canister` requests based on the provided mode:
+1. Relying party requests a ICRCX batch transaction request to the signer.
+The request can be either parallel mode or sequence mode (see more details below).
+Unfortunately there is currently no mode to handle all transactions in one block.

+2. The signer fetches consent messages and shows a warning to user to approve the batch transaction.

+3. The signer submits canister calls to target canisters:
-- mode `sequence`: Execute each request one after the other, ensuring that each request is completed before starting the next one.
+- mode sequence: Execute each request one after the other, ensuring that each request is completed before starting the next one.

-- mode `parallel`: Execute all requests simultaneously, without waiting for any individual request to complete before starting the next one.
+- mode parallel: Execute all requests simultaneously, without waiting for any individual request to complete before starting the next one.

+4. The signer, once it has collected responses from all the transactions, displays a response message to the user, and forwards the response to the relying partner.

+5. The relying partner, if any of the transactions failed, implements error handling.

 **IMPORTANT**
 1. With parallel processing, all transactions will be started.
 But it is not guaranteed that all transactions will succeed.